The econometrics of happiness: Are we underestimating the returns to education and income?: Descriptive evidence

-The main estimates of the education effect are shown in the left panel of \figref{mean-marginal-effects-bySWL-education4}.
-These are mean marginal effects of having one step higher educational attainment (for instance, graduating from high school) on the probability of giving each response to the SWL question.
-In principle, one might expect the coefficients to rise monotonically with response value, as higher income or education should more strongly predict higher life evaluation.
-Due to correlations across explanatory variables, the actual pattern may be slightly more complex.
-Other than the focal response values 0, 5, and 10, this marginal effect is nonnegative and weakly increasing in SWL response.
-By contrast, the effects on the focal value responses are, with high statistical significance, negative\footnote{For each explanatory variable, the sum of all marginal effects on probabilities must be zero.} outliers lying far below what would be expected based on the pattern of adjacent values.
-They show that more education significantly \emph{reduces }the probabilities each focal value response.
-While precisely estimated, these effects are not overwhelming; the difference between the marginal effects for $\Pswl 9$ and $\Pswl{10}$ is a little over 3\%.
-By contrast, overall the raw data suggest $\Pswl{10}$ is 19\% higher than $\Pswl 9$, and the standard deviation of the education variable is 1.2.
-Thus, this estimate does not explain the entire focal value enhancement observed in the response distribution.
-This is not surprising, as formal education can only be expected to be a weak proxy for numeracy or cognitive capacity of the kind needed to deal with the 11-point response scale.
+\figref{mlogit-marginal-effects-multivariate} shows marginal effects of education and income on response probabilities of each of the 11 points in the \SWL scale, from a multinomial logit model using education, logarithmic income, age, and age$^{2}$ as predictors for the sample shown in \figref{CCHS-17-18:SWL-by-education}.
+Under an ordinality assumption, one might expect marginal effects to rise monotonically with response value, since a better circumstance like education or income should lead to an increase in the relative probability of response $s+1$ as compared with response $s$.
+Indeed, other than the focal response values 0, 5, and 10, the marginal effect of one step higher educational attainment (for instance, graduating from high school) is weakly increasing in reported \SWL.
+By contrast, the effects on the focal value responses are, with high statistical significance, negative\footnote{For each explanatory variable, the sum of all marginal effects on probabilities is zero by construction.} outliers far below what would be expected based on the pattern of adjacent values.
+They show that more education significantly \emph{reduces }the probabilities of each focal value response.
+Multinomial logit estimations provide a diagnostic tool for detecting predictors of focal value behaviour.
+However, the effect sizes are hard to interpret because they are averages over the entire sample.
+For instance, the education coefficient for \SWL=10 is an average effect over \emph{high} types, for whom higher education increases the chance of reporting 10, and \emph{low} types, for whom higher education decreases that chance.
+In order to separate those effects, a more structured mixture model approach, described below, is required.